 In the neighborhood that I grew up in, there’s between two years younger than me and two years older than me, there is 11 of us that are married, and six of us are now divorced.
 It’s been super helpful for me to reach out to them and just talk to them and converse with them.
-We have a little Facebook group page where we can share our thoughts and feelings and progress with each other.
 That’s been super helpful.

 How Pornography Is A Form Of Abuse

 Anne: With those six, I’m assuming pornography was part of the equation?